CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 Storing data in Allas consumes _billing units_.
 Accounting and billing information can be found under [Accounting principles and quotas](https://research.csc.fi/pouta-accounting){:target="_blank"}.

-Unlike most other object storage providers, CSC <u>does not</u> charge for object storage network transfers or API calls.
+Unlike most other object storage providers, CSC does <u>not</u> charge for object storage network transfers or API calls.

 &nbsp;